 - 1 tsp red pepper flakes

-- 1 tsp garlic salt & black pepper to taste
+- 1 tsp garlic salt and black pepper to taste

-- 1 oz packages ramen noodles crushed and toasted [any flavor]
+- 1 3 oz package ramen noodles crushed and toasted [any flavor]

-- 1 1/2 cup cocktail peanuts roughly chopped
+- 1 1/2 cups cocktail peanuts roughly chopped

-- In a large mixing bowl, whisk together the vegetable oil, rice wine vinegar, granulated sugar, soy sauce, sesame oil, red pepper flakes, garlic powder, garlic salt and black pepper to taste.
+- Coleslaw: In a large mixing bowl whisk together the vegetable oil, rice wine vinegar, granulated sugar, soy sauce, sesame oil, red pepper flakes, garlic powder, garlic salt and black pepper to taste.

-- Add the cole slaw mix, sliced onion and cilantro in a large mixing bowl.
+- To the bowl add the cole slaw mix, sliced onion and cilantro.
 Mix until combined.

-- Crush the ramen noodles and place in a single layer on a baking sheet.
-Toast in the oven at 350°F for 10-12 minutes until golden.
+- Ramen Noodles: Meanwhile, crush the ramen noodles and spread them in a single layer on a sheet pan.
+Toast in a preheated 350°F oven for 10-12 minutes until golden and fragrant.
 Cool completely.

-- Just before serving add the toasted noodles and peanuts.
+- Just before serving toss together the Asian slaw with the toasted ramen noodles and peanuts.
 Mix thoroughly.